Directories

 Dr. Boudreault has established a reputation for his collaborative efforts with scholars on a diverse array of research topics, all centrally related to the Deaf community and sign language.

 His primary areas of interest are comprehensive.
 They include sign language translation, gestures, Deaf Interpreter, communication strategies for linguistically deprived and marginalized deaf populations, genetic counseling, and mental health.
-Dr. Boudreault His recent venture into the emerging field of automated translation through Artificial Intelligence (AI).
-One of the most notable works with the seminal publication of the Deaf Studies Encyclopedia, co-edited with Dr. Genie Gertz.
+Dr. Boudreault's recent venture into the emerging field of automated translation through Artificial Intelligence (AI).
+One of the most notable works is the seminal publication of the Deaf Studies Encyclopedia, co-edited with Dr. Genie Gertz.

 An advocate for Community-Participatory Based Research (CBPR), Dr. Boudreault emphasizes the necessity of inclusive research design that embraces diverse and intersectional communities, ensuring their voices and experiences are integral to the research process.
 Throughout his career, Dr. Boudreault continues to be a beacon of innovation and advocacy in the ongoing exploration of sign language and the enrichment of the Deaf community.